 Challenge Them To Solve Riddles And Crossword Puzzles

 Our brains love solving problems.

-Critical thinking also boosts cognitive function and helps remove that hazy feeling that comes with sadness.
+Critical thinking also boosts cognitive function and helps remove that hazy feeling of sadness.

-The light exercise, connection with nature, and completion of a project are perfect combinations to brighten someone’s mood.
+The light exercise, connection with nature, and project completion are perfect combinations to brighten someone’s mood.

 Moreover, you help the environment at the same time.